Battle of Mouscron: First Day of Battle: 28 April

 Once the Coalition came into possession of Pichegru's plans, Clerfayt was ordered to march his troops to the west, while Coburg sent 12 battalions of reinforcements under Sir William Erskine towards Tournai to strengthen Clerfayt against what was clearly the Allied main attack.
 By the 26th, Erskine was already in Saint-Amand.

 Phipps remarked about Pichegru that, "nothing is more remarkable than the manner in which he managed to be absent when his army fought".
 While Clerfayt was on his way, general Oeynhausen had counterattacked Mouscron on 28 April itself and recovered it.
 According to historian Ramsay Weston Phipps, Nicolas Bertin's brigade was forced to retreat southwest to Tourcoing, while Henri Antoine Jardon's brigade withdrew north to Aalbeke.
 Another authority, Digby Smith asserted that Oeynhausen recovered Mouscron on the 28th after having suffered 111 casualties.
 That evening, Oeynhausen was reinforced to a strength of 3,600 by four battalions of the 6th Hammerstein and 9th Saxe-Gotha Infantry Regiments and two squadrons each of the Leibgarde and 4th Bussche Cavalry Regiments.
 All these were Hanoverian units.
-Also that evening, Clerfayt arrived with an Austrian force of seven battalions, 10 squadrons and 12 12-pound cannons in addition to battalion pieces.
+Also that evening, Clerfayt arrived with an Austrian force of seven battalions, ten squadrons and twelve 12-pounder cannons in addition to battalion pieces.
 There were two battalions each of the Sztáray Nr.
 33 and Brentano Nr.
 35 Infantry Regiments and two squadrons of the Blankenstein Hussar Regiment Nr.
 16. The other units are not identified.
 Clerfayt commanded a total of about 10,000 troops, with another 2,000 defending Dottignies and Coeyghem to the rear.
+Clerfayt's Austrian generals were Johann Rudolf von Sporck and Adam Boros de Rákos.

 In the event, Souham acted with initiative, ordering Jacques MacDonald to march his brigade east to Aalbeke (probably from around Halluin, where he probably helped with the siege of Menin from the south in conjunction with Moreau's division from the north) and take command of his, Jardon's and Bertin's brigades, a total of 16,000 troops.
 Souham then sent Daendels' brigade from Courtrai to join in the attack.
 In total, deducting losses and troops besieging Menin or garrisoning Courtrai, as many as 28,000 French troops out of Souham's 31,000 were engaged in battle on 29 April.